BioconductorBoards/CABWorkingGroups/minimum_requirements_for_events.md

 # The minimum requirements of Bioconductor events

-As of April 2021, "events" are assumed to be "virtual events" only.
+As of May 2021, "events" are assumed to be "virtual events" only.

-## Host Checklist
+## Host Checklist (Community events related to Bioconductor)

 - [ ] Have a Bioconductor focus or be of interest to bioconductor users/developers
+- [ ] Contacting to workshop@bioconductor.org
+- [ ] Determining the date and time

+## Host Checklist (BioC)

 - [ ] Ensure all participants have access to read and accept [the code of conduct](http://bioconductor.org/about/code-of-conduct/).
 Have a mechanism in place to report and address CoC issues.
 - [ ] Website for the event
-- [ ] Contacting to workshop@bioconductor.org
-- [ ] Determining the date and time
 - [ ] Recording video of the event and sharing the video using [the Bioconductor YouTube channel](https://www.youtube.com/user/bioconductor)
 - [ ] Workshops using https://github.com/seandavi/BuildABiocWorkshop as the template